danny-fla/Python-Roulette/README.md

 # Acknowledgements

-- The Roulette Game was inspired by the Slot Machine Game developed by [techwithtim].
+- The Roulette Game was inspired by the Slot Machine Game developed by techwithtim.
 - The structure and logic of the Slot Machine Game served as a reference and provided inspiration for the development of this Roulette Game.
-- Original Slot Machine Game source code: [https://github.com/techwithtim/Python-Slot-Machine/blob/main/main.py]
+- Original Slot Machine Game source code: [techwithtim](https://github.com/techwithtim/Python-Slot-Machine/blob/main/main.py)
 - I want to thank my mentor, Code Institute's Mentor Assistance and all the members of the Slack community for their support and guidance throughout the creation of this project.